 Payment Withholds

-Beginning the month in which a CAP is required per the Corrective Actions paragraph above, the State may withhold 10% of the following invoice and all subsequent billing until the CAP is implemented.
+Beginning the month in which a CAP is required per the Corrective Actions paragraph above, the State may withhold up to 10% of the following invoice and all subsequent billing until the CAP is implemented.
 When the CAP is completed and the proposed remedy is implemented, all monies withheld shall be returned to the Contractor within 30 days.

 Should the CAP not be submitted as required or should the remedy not be implemented within the timeframe specified by the CAP, the monies will continue to be withheld until the ability to perform in a satisfactory manner is demonstrated to the sole discretion of the State.
 In addition, the State reserves the right to pursue appropriate legal recourse for damages it sustains because of this failure to perform.